 If you don't deliver detailed, timely, and relevant answers to customer questions, you'll be underserving your customers at a moment when, frankly, they have enough stress in their lives.
 Communicating basic business details such as changes in your hours of operation, or closures, or changes to delivery policies positions your company to be at least one thing that works in a world that currently feels chaotic and devoid of clear answers.

 Re-evaluating where development resources should be applied isn't an easy task.
 And advocating for a new project to take precedent over established plans is risky, both to a company and the individual suggesting it.
 However, you do not want to be the company that's seen as remaining disconnected from the realities your customers are feeling, so bear that in mind as you consider where to spend for the biggest overall positive impact during this time.

 Addressing the "how" around deploying the right answers for your website visitors is a complex project, though.
-This is where we come in.
-The No Wrong Answers website is your starting point for free access to the machine-learning-based Answers platform we've built.

 Wrong answers are costly for businesses every day, but moments like this remind us that they can have a real tangible impact on people's lives.
 Whether you opt to use our system, or move in your own direction, it's imperative you focus on communicating all of the most useful information to your customers in places they will actually see it.
 Now is the time for accurate answers everywhere.

 Answer customers' questions and convert more business across digital channels with AI-powered marketing solutions from Yext.
 Learn more here.